 Ray Douglas: Paul thanks for all of the great work you and the USGS team do here in South Carolina.
 Any thoughts for the hurricane season for this year?

 Paul Conrads: Well hurricane season is always a little anxious, but we realize with the number of people moving to the South Carolina coast that collecting this kind of information is really getting to be more and more important.
 We recently had a Category 4 storm pass along the coast and started realizing that it's not a question of if a storm is going to hit, it's a really a question of when a storm is going to hit.

 [Close Audio]: 1989 Hurricane Hugo audio mix: wind; stormy surf; and hurricane aftermath news monologue.

 Ray Douglas: HUGO, the modest Category 2 Hurricane that grew into a massive Category 4 and required immediate evacuations along the South Carolina coast.
 New USGS data collection techniques will capture larger amounts of data, to document, better understand, and predict storm-surge for the next hurricane that visits the South Carolina coast.

 For more information on USGS activities in South Carolina, visit us on the web at sc.water.usgs.gov.

-Water Science for a changing world is a product of the U.S. Geological Survey and the South Carolina Water Science Center.
+Water Science for a changing world is a product of the U.S. Geological Survey and the South Atlantic Water Science Center - South Carolina.